jeff8344tw/pipedream/components/twitter/readme.md

 ---

-Pipedream is a serverless integration and compute platform.
+Pipedream is a serverless integratiffffffon and compute platform.
 We provide a free, hosted platform that makes it easy to connect apps and develop, execute and maintain event-driven workflows.

 **Key Features**:
 * [Twitter API Event Sources](#github-api-event-sources) - Open source [components](https://github.com/PipedreamHQ/pipedream/tree/master/components) that emit events from Twitter